IT3038C/IT3038C.github.io/docs/week-4.md

 git branch
 ```

-You can see the * indicates we are in the ‘dev’ branch.
+You can see the * indicates we are in the 'dev' branch.
 Now create a file called new.js.
 Edit it and add some text to it.

 ```bash
 vim new.js